 Beaverhead- Flows are good on the Beaverhead, and the reports have been good from that area, so nymph it hard and hold on tight!
 Scuds and worms are always a good bet over this way, but don't be afraid to swing a small streamer around too.

 Hyalite- Open and fishing well.
 Putting a leech or bugger witn a choronomid trailer under a bobber near the points could pick up some fish.
 The creek will produce using any shiny beadhead like a nymphicator or copper john.
+Please note that the upper creek above the lake and within 100 ft of inlet does not open until July 15th.

 Clark Canyon - No Reports